DoctorEvidence/dpackjs/README.md

 ```
 const { createSerializeStream } = require('dpack');
 var stream = createSerializeStream();
-stream.pipe(targetStream) // this could be an HTTP response, or other network stream
+stream.pipe(targetStream); // this could be an HTTP response, or other network stream
-stream.write(data) // write a data structure, and it will be serialized, with more to come
+stream.write(data); // write a data structure, and it will be serialized, with more to come
-stream.end(data) // write a data structure, and it will be serialized as the last data item.
+stream.end(data); // write a data structure, and it will be serialized as the last data item.
 ```
 Likewise, we can read do streamed parsing:
 ```